 Near to the school there is the ancient site of Beaghmore Stone Circles and dotted throughout the countryside there are standing stones all evidence of an historic past.

-Recently, there has been a revival of turf cutting.
 There are many bog and peat lands around the school district where people have cut turf for generations.
 Turf cutting has experienced technological change from the manual work of the spade to the work of a machine.
 In order to preserve the bog lands and its flora and fauna there have been restrictions imposed on where cutting turf by machine can be done.

-Farming also depends more and more nowadays on scientific know how.
 As we are situated in a rural community farms are worked all around us.
 This gives the pupils an insight into the cycle of a farmer's year and how he uses the land, rears animals and grows crops.

 The community itself is growing and changing.
 New homes and developments are being built with new materials and modern structures.
 The school itself, nestled amidst this growing community, bodes well for future generations where education and lifelong learning will remain an integral part of this community.